Category: Info

 NSW interconnected smoke alarms – best practice

-Whilst this is the minimum standard required by NSW law, Fire and Rescue NSW recommend best practice by installing photoelectric interconnected smoke alarms in all bedrooms and living spaces (including hallways and stairways) on every level of the property.
+Whilst this is the minimum standard required by NSW smoke alarm laws, Fire and Rescue NSW recommend best practice by installing photoelectric interconnected smoke alarms in all bedrooms and living spaces (including hallways and stairways) on every level of the property.

 NSW interconnected smoke alarms recommended installation – image courtesy Fire and Rescue NSW